-The index is also usually a first port of call for income investors.
+The index is also usually the first port of call for income investors.
 We look at the 10 highest dividend yields in the FTSE 100.

-Here’s a list of the ten highest-yielding stocks in the FTSE 100 and our favourite picks for income in the blue-chip index.
+Here’s a list of the ten highest-yielding stocks in the FTSE 100.

 Dividend per share for 2022*

 Dividend growth (%)*

 M&G (LSE: MNG)